nguyentrungnghia1998/new-HLA/README.md

 ### Parameters in command
 ```
---pineline:
-+ pretrain if you only want to preprocess input data
+--pretrain if you only want to preprocess input data

-+ train if you only want to train model
+--trainning if you only want to train model
-+ pretrain,train if you want to preprocess data and train model

---data-path: Path to processed vcf.gz file from bcftools
+--dataset-path: Path to processed vcf.gz file from bcftools

---dataset-path: Path to binary file, results of preprocessing data

 --index-path: Path to file list index of people from bcftools

 --label-path: Path to file label for variant on each HLA

---sample: Number of feature use for training model from file label, maximum 101000
+--sample: Number of feature (hla allele length) use for training model from file label, maximum 101000

---colapsed: Determine if colapsed data or not, store_true (1D data), store_false (2D data)

 --hla-types: List of HLAs used for training model, separated by commas

---model-path: Path to save trained model
+--model-save-dir: Path to save trained model

 --output-path: Path to base folder, save figures, results